Sydney Olympic Millennium Parklands

 Sydney NSW 2127

-The Parklands surround the site of the 2000 Sydney Olympics at Homebush Bay, covering an area slightly larger than New York City’s Central Park that had once been home to various industrial uses and was contaminated with commercial and industrial waste.
-The strategies devised to deal with huge quantities of both contaminated material and clean fill on site, to integrate the technical water recycling systems, and to create an environment in which native plants can thrive, have set world standards.
-The resulting parklands, which were designed to be dry and self-sustaining, reconnect residents of the western suburbs to Sydney’s major waterway and provide recreation and education opportunities for 2.5 million visitors annually.
+The Sydney Olympic Millennium Parklands in New South Wales, Australia, surround the site of the 2000 Sydney Olympics at Homebush Bay.
+They cover an area slightly larger than New York City’s Central Park that was once home to various industrial uses and was contaminated with commercial and industrial waste.
+The site has set world standards for the innovative techniques devised to deal with massive quantities of both contaminated material and clean fill on site, integrate highly technical water recycling systems, and create an environment in which native plants can thrive.
+The resulting parklands, which were designed to be self-sustaining, reconnect residents of Sydney’s western suburbs to its major waterway and provide recreational and educational opportunities for 2.5 million visitors annually.

-- Contaminated soil was collected and capped to create a series of positive landforms, ranging from 20-60 m in height.
+- Contaminated soil was collected and capped to create a series of positive landforms, ranging from 20 to 60 meters high.

-- A central surface parking lot was replanted and partially developed as a park arrival and service village to provide information and a starting point for train, jitney, bicycle, and pedestrian ways.
+- An existing central surface parking lot was replanted and partially developed as a park arrival and service village to provide information and a starting point for train, jitney, bicycle, and pedestrian ways.

 - A system of separate paths for walking, bicycling, and jogging stretches the full length of the river and bay frontage and includes a continuous lighted boardwalk and bicycle promenade.

-- The Ring Walk, a 550-m elevated circular walkway, allows visitors to view the historic Brick Pit, which provides habitat for the Green and Golden Bell Frog.
+- The Ring Walk, a 550-meter elevated circular walkway, allows visitors to view the historic Brick Pit, which provides habitat for the Green and Golden Bell Frog.

 - Linear forested buffers were created around each of the parkland parcels.